haddyadnan/Africa-Influentials-Twitter-users-segmentation/README.md

-# TwitterWebScrapping
+# WebScrapping
-Scrapping tweets from twitter as part of the 10academy batch 3 project.
+Scrapping https://africafreak.com/100-most-influential-twitter-users-in-africa to grab the list of the Top 100 Influencers in africa and also https://www.atlanticcouncil.org/blogs/africasource/african-leaders-respond-to-coronavirus-on-twitter/#east-africa to grab the Top African Government twitter handles of different AFrican countries.